Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset

 \section{Introduction}

 \IEEEPARstart{R}ecent advancements in deep learning have led to the development of Transformer models \cite{vaswani2017attention}, which have shown remarkable performance in various natural language processing (NLP) tasks \cite{tripathy2021comprehensive}.
 As a result, there is a growing interest in applying Transformer-based models to clinical applications, such as predicting disease risk \cite{huang2022assessing}, identifying disease \cite{ilias2022explainable}, and improving clinical decision-making \cite{meng2021bidirectional}.
-These models can be trained on various data sources, including electronic health records (EHRs) \cite{meng2021bidirectional, blanco2021exploiting, li2022hi}, medical imaging \cite{deng2022rformer, li2022ddpTransformer, mondal2021xvitcos}, electrogram \cite{phan2022sleepTransformer, lu2022improving}, and genome \cite{clauwaert2020novel, huang2020sacall} to extract clinically relevant information and provide accurate predictions.
+These models can be trained on various data sources, including electronic health records (EHRs) \cite{blanco2021exploiting}, and medical imaging \cite{deng2022rformer}, electroencephalogram \cite{phan2022sleepTransformer}, to extract relevant information and provide accurate predictions.
 Overall, Transformer models present a powerful tool for clinical applications and can potentially play an increasingly important role in healthcare.

-In clinical NLP, Transformers-based models have shown great promise in clinical narrative classification.
+In clinical NLP, Transformer models have shown great promise in clinical narrative classification.
 In this context, clinical narrative refers to patient encounters in EHRs or other clinical documentation.
-Using Transformers-based models, researchers and clinicians can develop algorithms that automatically classify these narratives based on different criteria, such as diagnosis, treatment, or patient outcomes.
+Using Transformer models, researchers and clinicians can develop algorithms that automatically classify these narratives based on different criteria, such as diagnosis, treatment, or patient outcomes.
 This can help streamline clinical workflows and improve patient care by providing more accurate and efficient clinical data processing.
-Some examples of successful applications of Transformers-based models for clinical narrative classification include identifying clinical coding \cite{lopez2021Transformers, lopez2023explainable}, diagnosing health conditions \cite{roitero2021dilbert, mugisha2022comparison, rizwan2022depression, kjell2022natural}, and detecting clinical events \cite{althari2022exploring, kim2023identifying, yang2020clinical}.
-As such, Transformers-based models have become an increasingly important tool in clinical NLP and are likely to continue playing a significant role in this field \cite{zhou2022natural}.
+Some examples of successful applications of Transformer models for clinical narrative classification include identifying clinical coding \cite{lopez2021Transformers}, diagnosing health conditions \cite{ rizwan2022depression}, and detecting clinical events \cite{ kim2023identifying}.
+As such, Transformers-based models have become an increasingly important tool in clinical NLP and are likely to continue playing a significant role.